This site uses cookies. View our Cookie Policy to learn more about how and why.

 Individual homeschool families do not qualify for school group scholarships but may benefit from other discounts.
 See our Hours, Discounts and Groups page for details about offerings for foster/kinship families and recipients of EBT/WIC and ProviderOne services.

-Aides required and accompanied by students with disabilities can enter the Aquarium free of charge even if the rest of the group doesn’t qualify for a scholarship.
+Aides required and accompanied by students with disabilities can enter the Aquarium free of charge, even if the rest of the group doesn’t qualify for a scholarship.
 If applicable, please let the Registration team know in your visit request form how many 1:1 aides you are requesting comp tickets for.

-Bus reimbursement scholarship update
+Bus reimbursement scholarships

 Take home the memories!